 I couldn’t move forward with my work.
 I was frustrated and stuck.
 The mouse’s connection

 to my computer is responsible for facilitating nearly all the work I do during the day.

 When the connection is lost, I’m at a loss for what to do next.

-As family law lawyers, we are given the gift of being able to help our clients through
+As Divorce Lawyers, we are given the gift of being able to help our clients through

 some of the toughest stuff they will ever experience in their lives.
 Sometimes the